Charmeleon Best Moveset

 Step 2Charmeleon ✓

 Charmeleon isn't available in the wild in Sword & Shield.
-Start by transferring Charmander from Red, Yellow, or Brilliant Diamond.
-The evolution path from Charmander to Charmeleon is covered in the steps below.
+Start by transferring Charmander from Red & Blue, Yellow, or Legends: Z-A. The evolution path from Charmander to Charmeleon is covered in the steps below.

 Step 2Charmeleon ✓